KGPG

 KGpg is a graphical frontend to GnuPG for KDE, which includes a key management window and an editor.
-Users can easily create cryptographic keys, and write, encrypt, decrypt, sign, or verify messages.
-Through integration with the Konqueror browser/file manager, users can easily encrypt files by right-clicking and choosing Actions > Encrypt File.
+Users can create cryptographic keys, and write, encrypt, decrypt, sign, or verify messages.
+When integrated with the Konqueror browser/file manager, users can encrypt files by right-clicking and choosing Actions > Encrypt File.
 Left-clicking on an encrypted file in Konqueror will prompt the user for a password to decrypt the file.
-You can make public or private keys, and can export/import keys.
+The user can make public or private keys, and can export/import keys.
 A user can sign the keys, and set an expiration date.